xduraid/testtt/README.md

 * `xd-readline` is designed to work only with **terminal I/O**, both `stdin` and `stdout` must be attached to a terminal.
 If either is not a terminal, an error message is printed and the program will be terminated with an error exit code.

 * While large input lines are supported, some editing and cursor movement operations may behave incorrectly when the line exceeds the visible screen area (`width × height` characters).
-  This is a limitation of basic ANSI escape sequences and is intentional to preserve broad compatibility across terminal types.
+  This is a limitation of basic ANSI escape sequences and is intentional to preserve broad compatibility across terminal emulators.

-* `xd-readline` was developed on **Debian Linux**, using an `xterm-256color` terminal, and has been tested on different distributions and terminal emulators.
+* `xd-readline` was developed on **Debian Linux**, using an `xterm-256color` terminal, and has been tested on various terminal emulators.

 ---